Performance-related pay: everything you need to know

 Instead, you’re going to be paid according to the number of emails you send per-hour.
 In fact, you’re only going to be paid for the ones that bring in business for the company.

 You’d probably be outraged, right?
 Yet, this model, unfair as it may seem, is utilised by many employers in different guises across the country.
-It’s the most extreme version of a highly controversial practice called performance-related pay.
+It’s the most extreme version of a highly controversial practice called performance-related pay, similar to efficiency wage theory.

 Performance-related pay, or PRP for short, is a salary system whereby progression is linked to an employee’s individual performance, usually measured against a set of pre-agreed objectives.
 It’s often found in service-based environments, such as farming and manufacturing.
 For example, someone working in a potato field might get paid 10p for every potato that they pick.
 There’s no fixed hourly rate – quite simply, the more potatoes that you’re able to pick in an hour, the more money you earn.